tbensky/PrologScheduling/README.md

 1. Ok, so given the class requires `TimeSlotGroup`, lets use ` time_slot(TimeSlotGroup,DaysTimes),` to grab some proposed (and specific) days and times (`DaysTimes`) from that time slot group.
 We don't know which `DaysTimes` Prolog will choose, but we'll leave that up to it (not us).

-1. So we have a class, a proposed day/time pattern and are prepared to place it into a room, whose number is `RoomNum.` Before placinf it, let's be sure it doesn't conflict with a class that may already be in the room using `fits_in_room(RoomNum,DaysTimes)`.
+1. So we have a class, a proposed day/time pattern and are prepared to place it into a room, whose number is `RoomNum.` Before placing it, let's be sure it doesn't conflict with a class that may already be in the room using `fits_in_room(RoomNum,DaysTimes)`.

 1. We use Prolog's built in database `assert()` to keep track of placed classes.
 But before we assert a class into the database as being "placed," let's be sure we don't do so if it has already been placed using `\+ room(_,ClassNum,_)`.

 1. If it hasn't been placed, we'll go ahead and place it using `assert(room(RoomNum,ClassNum,DaysTimes))`.

-1. Next we check if all classes have been placed.
+1. Next we check if all classes have been placed using `all_classes_placed`.

-1. If so, we list out the room assersions, so the user can see the result.
+1. If so, we list out the room assersions using `listing(room)`, so the user can see the result.